Insider Selling: Summit Midstream Corporation (NYSE:SMC) CEO Sells 1,000 Shares of Stock

-Summit Midstream Corporation (NYSE:SMC – Get Free Report) CEO J Heath Deneke sold 1,000 shares of the firm’s stock in a transaction that occurred on Friday, March 7th.
-The shares were sold at an average price of $39.23, for a total transaction of $39,230.00.
-Following the completion of the transaction, the chief executive officer now owns 236,326 shares in the company, valued at $9,271,068.98.
-The trade was a 0.42 % decrease in their position.
-The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
+Summit Midstream Corporation (NYSE:SMC – Get Free Report) CEO J Heath Deneke sold 1,000 shares of the stock in a transaction that occurred on Friday, March 14th.
+The shares were sold at an average price of $37.47, for a total transaction of $37,470.00.
+Following the completion of the sale, the chief executive officer now owns 231,326 shares in the company, valued at $8,667,785.22.
+This represents a 0.43 % decrease in their ownership of the stock.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.

 J Heath Deneke also recently made the following trade(s):